IBM-Cloud/weather-company-data-demo/README.md

 2. If don't have node.js already, [download node.js][download_node_url] and install it on your local machine.

-3. Clone the app to your local environment from your terminal using the following command
+3. Clone the app to your local environment from your terminal using the following command:

   ```
   git clone https://github.com/IBM-Bluemix/twctestapp.git
   ```

-4. `cd` into this newly created directory
+4. `cd` into this newly created directory.

-5. Install the required npm and bower packages using the following command
+5. Install the required npm and bower packages using the following command:

   ```
   npm install
   ```

-6. Start your app locally with the following command.
+6. Start your app locally with the following command:

   ```
   npm start